omegascorp/Backbone.ajax/README.md

 # Backbone.ajax

-Native javascrip ajax replacement for Backbone
+Native javascript ajax replacement for Backbone.

+You will need it in case if you want to use Backbone without jQuery.

+## Bower

+bower install backbone.ajax